Algeria’s army is unravelling all democratic gains made up to the point of Bouteflika’s exit, silencing critics both at home and abroad.

 Algeria articles on Democracy Chronicles

 News about the struggle for democracy in Algeria.
-The military and intelligence services dominate politics and political freedom is repressed.
+According to Freedom House, the "military and intelligence services dominate politics and political freedom is repressed".
 Also check out our section on World Democracy or our Africa articles.

 To undermine the push for greater civil liberties and democracy, Algerian authorities are arresting human rights defenders and activists.

 Algerian authorities have suspended one political party and threatened two others with the same fate in the last month alone.

 Algerians are fighting for real democracy.
 This is seen in that they have been in protest for two years and boycotted recent elections.

 Algeria’s pro-democracy activists have moved their protests to the restive Kabylie region as a result of brutal repression in the capital.